 Who/what was inspired you to become the person you are today?

-Simplest answer, my parents.
+The simplest answer, my parents.
 My mother is the female I look up to the most.
-She’s one of the most strongest hardworking, fullhearted, tell you how it is, no BS type of Lady and she’ll love you as much as the day is long without judgment.
+She’s one of the strongest hardworking, fullhearted, tell you how it is, no BS type of Lady and she’ll love you as much as the day is long without judgment.
 My Father is that guy everyone wants to be friends with.
 He’d give you the shirt off his back even if it was his last.
-He enjoys the simple things in life and has taught me to to pay no mind to anything that doesn’t better me or accept me.
+He enjoys the simple things in life and has taught me to pay no mind to anything that doesn’t better me or accept me.

 What are your passions in life?